telerik/teststudio-docs/docs/automated-tests/desktop-testing/recording-specifics-desktop-test.md

 ![Highlighting menu options](/img/automated-tests/desktop-testing/recording-specifics/fig3.png)

-The highlighting menu lists <a href="/features/recorder/highlighting-menu/element-options" target="_blank">dditional options related to the highlighted element</a.>
+The highlighting menu lists <a href="/features/recorder/highlighting-menu/element-options" target="_blank">additional options related to the highlighted element</a.>

 - To add the target element to the Elements Explorer;
 - Select the target element in the DOM Explorer in the Advanced Recording tools;